sdmx-twg/sdmx-json/metadata-message/docs/1-sdmx-json-field-guide.md

 Providing links allowing accessing the underlying SDMX Data Structure Definition, Dataflow and/or Provision Agreements is recommended.

-## statusMessage
+## statusInformation

 *Object* *optional*.
-Used to provide status messages in addition to RESTful web services HTTP error status codes.
+Used to provide status information with more detail to the HTTP status codes in the RESTful SDMX web service responses.
 The following pieces of information should be provided:

 * code - *Number*.
-Provides a code number for the status message if appropriate.
-Standard code numbers are defined in the SDMX 2.1 Web Services Guidelines.
+Provides an HTTP status code number for the status information if appropriate.
+See [RESTful SDMX web service error handling and status information](https://github.com/sdmx-twg/sdmx-rest/blob/master/doc/status.md).
 * title - *String* *optional*.
 A short, human-readable (best-language-match) summary of the situation that SHOULD NOT change from occurrence to occurrence of the status, except for purposes of localization.
 * titles - *Object* *optional*.
 A list of short, human-readable localised summaries (see *[names](#names)*) of the status that SHOULD NOT change from occurrence to occurrence of the status, except for purposes of localization.
 * detail - *String* *optional*.
 A human-readable (best-language-match) explanation specific to this occurrence of the status.
 Like title, this field’s value can be localized.
 It is fully customizable by the service providers and should provide enough detail to ease understanding the reasons of the status.
 * details - *Object* *optional*.
 A list of human-readable localised explanations (see *[names](#names)*) specific to this occurrence of the status.
 Like titles, this field’s value can be localized.
 It is fully customizable by the service providers and should provide enough detail to ease understanding the reasons of the status.
 * links - *Array* *optional*. *Links* field is an array of *[link](#link)* objects.
-If appropriate, a collection of links to additional external resources for the status message.
+If appropriate, a collection of links to additional external resources for the status information.

-See the section on [localised strings](#localised-strings) on how the message deals with languages.
+See the section on [localised text elements](#localised-text-elements) on how the message deals with languages.

 Example:

 	{
-		"code": 150,
+		"code": 400,
 		"title": "Invalid parameter",
 		"titles": {
 			"en": "Invalid parameter",